 Lastly, an online UPS (also called an online double-conversion) provides the highest possible protection.
 They are called double-conversion because they work by converting incoming AC power to DC, and then that DC power is converted back to AC via the inverter.
 This prevents any irregularities and defends against all power issues.

-Considerations When Selecting Your Uninterrupted Power Supply System
+Considerations When Selecting Your Uninterruptible Power Supply System

 Here are the top ten things you should consider when selecting your new UPS power supply system:

 First and foremost, you must understand what your current UPS power supply is.
 You may think you want to focus on a bigger three-phase UPS system, but you may actually want to choose single-phase equipment instead.
 The single-phase is most appropriate for small to mid-sized data centers and computer rooms, while ground-up designs are often three phases.

 How will your new UPS system be deployed?
 This is important to know because many environments can support several different UPS.

 You must know the VA or watt rating of the power source when you are considering which UPS power supply is best.
 The size of the UPS further narrows the selection, along with the power environment and whether you are dealing with a single phase or three phases.

 Determining your actual runtime requirements is critical, and most people think it is an easy thing to figure out.
 Knowing the facts behind the numbers is important, though, and the amount of runtime required influences the total cost of your UPS solution.